mehulagg/gitlab_test/doc/development/testing_guide/best_practices.md

        8           8        0.0477s            0.0477s             0.0477s          namespace
 ```

+Use this with caution - it involves some spooky action-at-a-distance.
+But it
+can radically cut down on factory calls.

 #### Identify slow tests

 Running a spec with profiling is a good way to start optimizing a spec.
 This can